vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 ![Image 20511](images/016018.jpg)

-20 / The Temple of Maṇd
+20 / The Temple of Maṇḍaleśvarasvāmin

-. aleśvarasvāmin

 395

 In my view this interpretation is untenable, because it would break up the sentence constructioṇ In line 6 the Sanskrit syntax requires that we do not read a pause after ◦ devakulasya, since this is the adject of upanibandhaḥ kāritaḥ

 in line 9.
-If we would take this sign as a daṇd

-. a  in line 11, it would separate
+If we would take this sign as a daṇḍa  in line 11, it would separate

 the subject from the predicate: . . . ◦ upakaran